Eskinder185/Pirate-Intelligent-Agent/README.md

+Connection to the Larger Field of Computer Science

+What do computer scientists do, and why does it matter?
-Connection to the Larger Field of Computer Science Computer scientists write, build, and refine software systems and intelligent algorithms that address real-world issues.
+Computer scientists write, build, and refine software systems and intelligent algorithms that address real-world issues.
 What they write makes a difference because it sparks innovation in healthcare, finance, education, entertainment, and technology.
 Computer scientists make life easier, more accessible, and safer each day.
 For this project, I applied reinforcement learning to demonstrate how AI makes decisions, learns, and navigates sophisticated worlds — capabilities at the heart of creating wiser, more flexible technologies.

 What is the computer scientist's approach to a problem?